Treatments and therapies for Down Syndrome

 Your child also has the right to get services under the Individuals With Disabilities Education Act (IDEA), which starts at age 3.
 IDEA requires public schools to offer the best education they can, no matter what challenges an individual faces.

 As part of this effort, you'll work with the school to develop an Individualized Education Program (IEP).
 It may include things like working with a reading specialist or speech therapist.

-While public schools work great for many children, there are other types of schools that focus more on the needs of kids with Down syndrome.
+While public schools work great for many children, other types of schools focus more on the needs of kids with Down syndrome.

-Due to advanced technology, there is an expanded collection of items which could help children with Down Syndrome confront obstacles easier.
-There are sorts of assistive devices beneficial for learning: three-sided pencils and spring-loaded scissors, easier to hold, and manage to more elaborate tools ( touchscreen tablets and computers, large-letters keyboards).
+Due to advanced technology, there is an expanded collection of items that could help children with Down Syndrome confront obstacles easier.
+There are sorts of assistive devices beneficial for learning: three-sided pencils and spring-loaded scissors, easier to hold and manage to more elaborate tools ( touchscreen tablets and computers, large-letters keyboards).

 "Fluent AAC" app could be a method of developing a sense of touch and sound for children with Down Syndrome.

-According to education, I can say that "Fluent AAC" is one of the few apps which allows children to make use of the time spent in front of a screen for educational purposes.
-While the child is learning to communicate fast and efficiently, he also gets access to a stunning design.
+According to education, I can say that "Fluent AAC" is one of the few apps that allows children to use the time spent in front of a screen for educational purposes.
+So, while the child is learning to communicate fast and efficiently, he also gets access to a stunning design.

 The pictures in bright, vivid colors make it easier for the child to understand the words and keep them in mind.
 Due to this incredible design, the child will associate an action with the corresponding image.
-"Fluent AAC" is a way of interacting and recreating at the same time.
+"Fluent AAC" is a way of interacting and recreating simultaneously.